-The Executive Board has overall responsibility for this policy, and for reviewing the effectiveness of actions taken in response to concerns raised under this policy.
+The Board of Executive Directors has overall responsibility for this policy, and for reviewing the effectiveness of actions taken in response to concerns raised under this policy.

 The HR Department has day-to-day operational responsibility for this policy and will ensure that all managers and other colleagues who may deal with concerns or investigations under this policy receive appropriate training and understand the next steps to report any concerns.